sts10/orchard-street-wordlists/readme.markdown

 Fresh wordlists for all your passphrase-creation needs!
 Use these wordlists to create strong, secure passphrases, either [with dice](https://www.eff.org/dice) or a password manager/generator.

-All of the wordlists included in this repository are uniquely decodable, meaning words from any one of these lists can be safely combined without word separators.
+All of the wordlists included in this repository are **uniquely decodable**, meaning words from any one of these lists can be safely combined without word separators.
 For example: "sharkhealsetupthrustphasespy".

 **Note** that I am still removing and replacing a few words here and there, and thus none of these lists should be considered as "finalized" as long as this paragraph is present.
-Obviously you're free to download a (static) copy or fork this repo at any time if you require a static, unchanging list.
+Obviously you're free to download a (static) copy, download the latest release, or fork this repository at any time if you require a static, unchanging list.

 ## Orchard Street Long List

 The [Orchard Street Long List](lists/orchard-street-long.txt) is a 17,576-word list.
-It provides a robust 14.1 bits of entropy per word, meaning a 7-word passphrase gives almost 99 bits of entropy.
+It provides a hefty 14.1 bits of entropy per word, meaning a 7-word passphrase gives almost 99 bits of entropy.

 ```text
 List length               : 17576 words